hanshendrickx/comprehensive-python-package-updater/README.md

 # comprehensive-python-package-updater
-The solution for the uv-problem of NOT correcting pip list -o.
-Now all packages update using one py-file.
+Failure of uv to correct -outdated files, such as pip with pip-tools does; The solution for the uv-problem of NOT correcting pip list -o.
+Now all packages update using one py-file only.

 This script provides a comprehensive solution for updating Python packages using both `uv` and `pip` package managers.
 It ensures all packages are up-to-date by leveraging the speed of `uv` and the comprehensive package information from `pip`.

+The script developed during sessions with v0.ai.

 ## Features